chen0liang/chen0liang.github.io/_pages/research.md

 -   Xinru Wang, Chen Liang, and Ming Yin.
 Effects of AI Biases and Explanations on Human Decision Fairness: A Case Study in Rental Markets.
 -   Chen Liang, Bowen Lou, Mengwei Qu.
 COVID-19 and Platform Switching of Multihoming Workers in the Gig Economy.
 -   Stan (Chenbo) Shi, and Chen Liang.
 Breaking the Glass Ceiling or Breaking Trust: How Does a Female Fraudster Affect Crowdfunding for Female Entrepreneurs?
 -   Tong Shen, Chen Liang, Chunxiao Li, Shuliu Yuan, and Bin Gu.
-Stimulating Consumption on a Limited Budget with AI vs. Human: Evidence from A Large-Scale Randomized Field Experiment.
+AI Versus Human Decision-Making: Evidence from A Large-Scale Randomized Field Experiment.